Sexual selection in flowering plants: Floral symmetry

 Floral symmetry describes whether, and how, a flower, in particular its perianth, can be divided into two or more identical or mirror-image parts.
 Floral characteristics such as symmetry may be subject to strong directional selection from pollinators, and this may disrupt developmental homeostasis in flowers that can develop into large degrees of fluctuating asymmetry.

 Fluctuating asymmetry in floral traits may lead to sexual selection in plants if pollinators visit symmetrical flowers in an assortative manner.
-Numerous studies have shown that pollinators preferentially visited more symmetrical floral patterns in flowers, and there are several believed reasons why this pollinator preference exists.
+Numerous studies have shown that pollinators preferentially visited more symmetrical floral patterns in flowers, and there are several reasons why such pollinator preference exists.
 First, the preference may be present due to positive reinforcement.
 From experience, pollinators may learn that asymmetrical flowers provide a smaller rewards than symmetrical ones.
 Second, pollinators with sensory biases could be predisposed to select symmetrical flowers.
 This pollinator preference can lead to symmetrical flowers that are fertilized more often.
 This increase in fertilization frequency increases the amount of seeds produced, and results in an increased production of offspring with symmetrical, attractive flowers.

 Sexual dimorphisms

 Numerous examples of sexual dimorphisms are found in the plant kingdom.
 Sexual dimorphic differences include bud abortion, flower size, flower number per plant, floral longevity, nutrient content of flowers, nectar production, flowering phenology and periodicity, floral fragrances, floral defense against herbivory, and various inflorescence characteristics including total flower number, daily display size, and inflorescence architecture.

 In animal-pollinated species, these differences affect pollinator visitation, competition for mates, and the evolution of sexual dimorphisms.
 However, there are constraints placed on animal-pollinated species, because too much divergence could interfere with mating success if pollinators are more attracted to one sex than the other, or if the sexes attract different pollinators.
 Such constraints are absent from wind-pollinated plants, and the contrasting biophysical requirements for pollen dispersal and pollen capture have led to striking cases of sexual dimorphism in plant architecture and flower production in some species.
 Below are some specific examples of sexual dimorphisms in flowering plants.